Drag13/HabrSanitizer/README.md

 ## Setup

-To make it work you need to set list of authors you want to ban:
+To make it work you need to set list of authors/companies/hubs you want to ban:

 * Right click on the extension button and click on the **Options** option
 * Use options page to save your personal ban list